weinels/LaTeX/README.md

 # LaTeX
-Collection of LaTeX related scripts and junk.
+Collection of LaTeX related scripts and packages.